Was Kenya Moore’s Wedding Fake? Her Co-Stars Reportedly Plan To Expose Sham During ‘RHOA’ Season 10

 “Nene, Kim, and Sheree will expose Kenya and her fake marriage,” a source explained to All About the Real Housewives on September 12, adding that Cynthia Bailey also takes a stand against Kenya Moore.

-According to the report, Kandi Burruss is Kenya Moore’s only remaining ally on the show and when it comes to her future with the series, Season 10 may be Moore’s last season with The Real Housewives of Atlanta.
+According to the report, Kandi Burruss is Kenya Moore’s only remaining ally on the show, and when it comes to her future with the series, Season 10 may be Moore’s last season with The Real Housewives of Atlanta.
 As the insider explained, Kenya Moore is reportedly going to get caught in a “marriage lie” and go down just like Phaedra Parks did after she suggested that Kandi Burruss attempted to take advantage of her co-star, Porsha Williams.

 All About the Real Housewives also noted that despite the Season 9 drama between Kandi Burruss and Porsha Williams, the two women appear to have since reconciled their friendship.
 That said, Williams continues to be at odds with Nene Leakes, who reportedly attempts to have her co-stars isolated from the rest of the cast during Season 10.